The 20 Best Long-Chain 3-Hydroxyacyl-CoA Dehydrogenase Deficiency Doctors Near Me in New York, US

 English

-Mary Lopiccolo is a Medical Genetics specialist and a Pediatrics provider in New York, New York.
+Mary Lopiccolo is a Medical Genetics specialist and a Pediatrics provider practicing medicine in New York, New York.
 Dr. Lopiccolo is rated as an Experienced provider by MediFind in the treatment of Long-Chain 3-Hydroxyacyl-CoA Dehydrogenase Deficiency.
-Her top areas of expertise are Glutaric Acidemia Type 2, Dihydropteridine Reductase Deficiency, Maternal Hyperphenylalaninemia, and Carnitine Palmitoyltransferase 1 Deficiency.
+She is also highly rated in 30 other conditions, according to our data.
+Her clinical expertise encompasses Glutaric Acidemia Type 2, Maternal Hyperphenylalaninemia, Dihydropteridine Reductase Deficiency, and Carnitine Palmitoyltransferase 1 Deficiency.

 Experienced in Long-Chain 3-Hydroxyacyl-CoA Dehydrogenase Deficiency